 Like brushing your teeth to prevent cavities, it’s important to keep your siding in good condition to avoid future problems.
 Investing in a power washer or a ladder and a squeegee is a great idea.
 Also, trimming any encroaching trees, bushes, plants, and vines is a smart thing to do.

 If your siding is made of a material that can be painted, it’s recommended that you update the paint, sealant, or stain every few years — depending on the material itself.
 Make sure that the warranty allows for any added protection.
-If applied improperly, siding can become warped and will need to be replaced.
+If applied improperly, the siding can become warped and will need to be replaced.

 So, now your home has damaged siding and you need to repair it: now is your chance to protect your home and update its look!